Online behaviour related to child sexual abuse

 The report describing the focus group interviews on young peoples' online behaviours and ways to stay safe is available.
 It includes the analysis of the 27 focus groups conducted in seven European countries.
 Some focus groups consist of young people from the general population, some consist of young LGBT people, some young people in the groups live in residential care and some again have some form of disability.
 The report includes an analysis and also discusses how these groups describe their online life and how they strategise in order to stay safe.
 The report is available in hardcopy from the Children's Unit at the Secretariat of the Council of the Baltic Sea States and can also be accessed here.[PDF]

-ROBERT summary report for everyone
+Summary for everyone

 This "summary for everyone" presents the results of our research as well as the recommendations taking into particular consideration our main beneficiaries - the young people, as well as everyone who would like to read about ROBERT in a more practical, Q and A manner.
 The report is available for download here.

-Final report and recommendations - ROBERT project summary
+Final report and recommendations

 The project is now successfully completed and we are pleased to present to you our final summary and recommendations.
 The latter target specifically policy-makers, law enforcement, child psychiatrists and teachers.
 We also hope that our results, conclusions and recommendations will be of interest to anyone concerned with young people's safety online.
 The report is available for download here